6oranges/codegrinder-python-web/readme.md

 * `markdown-it.js` is accessed only by `app.js` under the name `window.markdownit`
 * `pyodide.js` is accessed only by `pythonWorker.js` under the name `loadPyodide`
 * `atomicQueue.js` is accessed by `pythonHandler.js` and `pythonWorker.js` under the name `AtomicQueue`
+* `skulpt.js` is accessed only by app.js.
+Ideally we would use pyodide always but turtle isn't in pyodide.
 ## Purpose of files
 Local Files:
 * `app.js` is glue code for the whole application.
 It also controls how persistant data is stored.